anabramos/k9sisters-project/README.md

         3. Make sure to credit the project in case you decide to use any of the original code.

 ## User Experience (UX)
-The user experience for the website is build with 3 personas in mind.
+The user experience for the website is built with 3 personas in mind.
 Each persona presents a different user story and different goals when accessing the website.

 - Personas
     - Persona 1: Frequent costumer